 Transactions in foreign currencies are initially recorded in the functional currency at the exchange rates ruling at the date of the transaction.
 Foreign currency monetary items are translated at the year-end exchange rate.
-Nonmonetary items that are measured in terms of historical cost continue to be carried at the exchange rate at the date of the transaction.
+Non-monetary items that are measured in terms of historical cost continue to be carried at the exchange rate at the date of the transaction.
 Non-monetary items measured at fair value are reported at the exchange rate when the fair value was determined.

 Exchange differences arising on the translation of monetary items are recognised in the Statement of Profit or Loss and Other Comprehensive Income, except where deferred in equity as a qualifying cash flow hedge or net investment hedge.
-On disposal of a foreign entity the deferred cumulative amount in equity is recognised in the Statement of Comprehensive Income.
+On disposal of a foreign entity the deferred cumulative amount in equity is recognised in the Statement of Profit or Loss and Other Comprehensive Income.